 The drive also comes with Google Toolbar, Google Desktop and Picassa software.

-The office drive offers MioNet DriveAccess so that users can access the drive from anywhere and securely share the files on it for free for the lifetime of the drive, according to Western Digital.
+According to a release, the office drive offers MioNet DriveAccess so that users can access the drive from anywhere and securely share the files on it for free for the lifetime of the drive, according to Western Digital.

-The drive is said to feature tools that allow users to take control of the desktop remotely, to share a computer screen for online meetings and to gain access to files on any of the user's computers.
+The drive is said to be feature tools that allow users to take control of the desktop remotely, to share a computer screen for online meetings and to gain access to files on any of the user’s computers.

 The drives offer storage capacities ranging from 320GB to 1TB.
 They are available now for suggested retails ranging from $129 to $379 depending on model and storage capacity.